 Easy

-It is much easier to get things straight with the vendor before purchasing, with it all in writing, than trying to get your money back later when things are not as you assumed they would be.
+It is much easier to clarify things with the vendor before purchasing, with everything in writing, than trying to get your money back later when things are not as you assumed they would be.